agemooij/riak-scala-client/README.md

   all matching keys.
 This means that this list of keys matching the specified index is currently read into memory in its entirety.
 Fetches with large (100k+) result sets can be slow because of this and might potentially cause memory problems.
-A future release will solve this by streaming the key data using iteratees.
+A future release will solve this by streaming the data using Play iteratees.

 ## Why such a boring name?